CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

 This lab is designed to provide participants with practical experience in utilizing Microsoft Fabric and its Copilot feature to create workspaces, ingest and transform data, and analyze data within a warehouse.

-- **Create a Fabric workspace**: Sign up for the Microsoft Fabric Trial and set up a workspace to explore data integration, analytics, and visualization tools..
+- **Create a Fabric workspace:** Sign up for the Microsoft Fabric Trial and set up a workspace to explore data integration, analytics, and visualization tools..
-- **Ingest data with a pipeline in Microsoft Fabric**: Implement ETL/ELT solutions using pipelines and Apache Spark to load and transform data into a Lakehouse for analysis.
+- **Ingest data with a pipeline in Microsoft Fabric:** Implement ETL/ELT solutions using pipelines and Apache Spark to load and transform data into a Lakehouse for analysis.
-- **Data Engineering - Ingest Data in Fabric with Fabric Copilot**: Utilize Fabric Copilot and Dataflow Gen2 to create a data pipeline, leveraging natural language for data ingestion and transformation.
+- **Data Engineering - Ingest Data in Fabric with Fabric Copilot:** Utilize Fabric Copilot and Dataflow Gen2 to create a data pipeline, leveraging natural language for data ingestion and transformation.
-- **Data Warehouse - Analyze Data in a Warehouse with Fabric Copilot**: Analyze data in a warehouse by connecting to data sources, running queries, and visualizing insights using Fabric Copilot to enhance decision-making.
+- **Data Warehouse - Analyze Data in a Warehouse with Fabric Copilot:** Analyze data in a warehouse by connecting to data sources, running queries, and visualizing insights using Fabric Copilot to enhance decision-making.

 ## Prerequisites

 Participants should have the following prerequisites:

-- **Basic understanding of data management and analytics**: Familiarity with data concepts and terminology will aid in navigating Microsoft Fabric's features.
+- **Basic understanding of data management and analytics:** Familiarity with data concepts and terminology will aid in navigating Microsoft Fabric's features.
-- **Familiarity with Microsoft 365 tools**: Experience with common Microsoft 365 applications, such as Excel and Power BI, will be beneficial.
+- **Familiarity with Microsoft 365 tools:** Experience with common Microsoft 365 applications, such as Excel and Power BI, will be beneficial.
-- **Azure subscription with appropriate permissions**: Access to an Azure account with the necessary permissions to create and manage resources within Microsoft Fabric is required.
-- **Access to Microsoft Fabric**: Participants should have access to Microsoft Fabric with Copilot enabled to perform the exercises.
-- **Knowledge of SQL and data visualization**: Understanding SQL queries and data visualization techniques will assist in executing the lab tasks effectively.
+- **Knowledge of SQL and data visualization:** Understanding SQL queries and data visualization techniques will assist in executing the lab tasks effectively.

 ## Architechture